paritytech/canvas/README.md

 [l1]: https://img.shields.io/discord/722223075629727774?style=flat-square&label=discord
 [l2]: https://discord.com/invite/wGUDt2p

-This is a node implementation for Canvas, a [Substrate](https://github.com/paritytech/substrate) parachain for smart contracts.
+This is a node implementation of Canvas, a [Substrate](https://github.com/paritytech/substrate) parachain for smart contracts.

 If you have any questions, feel free to talk to us on [Element][k2] or on [Discord][l2]